 “J. A. Ulio

 The Adjutant General

 It should be noted that, after the war, a U.S. Remains Recovery Team recovered the remains of a private, from B Company, at the cemetery at Cabcaben on September 22, 1948.
 Fred was the only member of the 192nd who died at the barrio, but the Army refused to declare the remains were his.

-The unknown’s remains were identified as X-835 They were later renumbered as X-4691.
+Fred’s grave was exhumed and the remains were identified as X-835 They were later renumbered as X-4691.
 Since only one member of B Company died at Cabcaben, the recovered remains should have been those of Pvt.
 Frederick G. Schweinsberg.
-Although the recovery team found the picture with the remains, they believed they could not positively identify the remains, so the remains were reburied at the new American Military Cemetery at Manila as an “Unknown,” in Plot 2, Row 12, Grave 2401.
+Although the recovery team found the picture with the remains, they believed they could not positively identify the remains, so the remains were reburied at the new American Military Cemetery at Manila as an Unknown in Plot 2, Row 12, Grave 2401.